 Stay up to date with the best autumn hikes, drives and travel deals in Asheville, North Carolina, with our weekly fall color reports.
 Our Fall Color Hunter keeps you in the know on where to go.

-As the weather grows cooler, the brisk mountain air paints the leaves of the Blue Ridge Mountains in brilliant reds, yellows, and oranges.
+As the weather grows cooler, the brisk mountain air will paint the leaves of the Blue Ridge Mountains in brilliant reds, yellows, and oranges.

 There is no single peak time for fall color in the Asheville area.
 That's one of our top 5 things you need to know about fall in Asheville.

 The development of fall color is largely dependent on elevation.
 Because there is such a wide variety of elevations near town, Asheville enjoys one of the longest and most vibrant fall color seasons in the nation.
 The timing of the fall color change also depends on the species of trees and plants found in each area.
 See our guide to the science behind fall color to learn more!

 Visualize the progression of fall color through the Blue Ridge Mountains with our interactive fall color map and schedule.

 Sign up using the form on this page!

 The color reports will help keep you up to date on where to find the best and the brightest colors during your visit.
 Even if you're not planning a vacation during fall, you'll find lots of travel inspiration in the form of photos, recommended drives and hikes and fun events and festivals.

 Fresh sounds from local artists.